ntallman/nathantallman.com/content/authors/admin/_index.md

 My philosophy on digital preservation is two-fold.
 First, **good stewardship is fiduciarily responsible**, regardless of an organization's resources.
 Without sustainable strategies, resources required for digital preservation can easily escalate and eventually put the organization’s mission at risk.
 Second, **a successful digital preservation program is an embedded culture**.
 Digital preservation requires all stakeholders to have the shared understanding that nearly every aspect of the creation and management of digital content has preservation implications.
 As a collaborative leader, I engage stakeholders to develop this understanding.
 {style="text-align: left;"}

-I am currently the Digital Preservation Librarian at the [Penn State University Libraries](https://libraries.psu.edu).
-I coordinate policies, workflows and practices to ensure the long-term preservation and accessibility of the Libraries’ born-digital and digitized collections.
+I am the Digital Preservation Librarian at the [Penn State University Libraries](https://libraries.psu.edu).
+I coordinate policies, workflows and practices to ensure the long-term preservation and accessibility of the Libraries' born-digital and digitized collections.
 I advise on equipment, infrastructure, and vendors for Penn State digital content.
 {style="text-align: left;"}

-## Interests
-  * Sustainable distributed infrastructure for digital preservation
-  * Appraisal and selection for digital preservation
-  * Documentation strategies and management {style="text-align: left;"}

 ## Education